cloudfoundry-attic/mega-ci/README.md

   * AWS\_ACCESS\_KEY_ID
   * AWS\_SECRET\_ACCESS_KEY

-* The `bosh-ini` command line tool.
+* The `bosh-init` command line tool.
 Instructions for installation can be found [here][bosh-init-docs].

 * The `jq` command line tool.
 This can be installed by running `brew install jq`